We help you give and we strengthen the causes you give to

 This means:

-• No more sending accounts to Companies House, including the soon-to-be-implemented requirements to file accounts only using electronic software;
+• no more sending accounts to Companies House, including the soon-to-be-implemented requirements to file accounts only using electronic software;

-• No need to comply with the new onerous requirements for charitable companies to verify the identify of directors with Companies House or maintain a physical ‘appropriate address’; and, most importantly,
+• no need to comply with the new onerous requirements for charitable companies to verify the identify of directors with Companies House or maintain a physical ‘appropriate address’; and, most importantly,

-• The possibility of being able to produce accounts on a receipts and payments basis rather than the accruals basis, which is a requirement for all companies.
+• the possibility of being able to produce accounts on a receipts and payments basis rather than the accruals basis, which is a requirement for all companies.

 With this scheme now having been in place for some time, we believe that in most aspects the conversion process should prove to be straightforward.